 The per capita income in Gwynn Oak in 2018 was $30,729, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
 This equates to an annual income of $122,916 for a family of four.
 However, Gwynn Oak contains both very wealthy and poor people as well.

-Gwynn Oak is a somewhat ethnically-diverse town.
+Gwynn Oak is a very ethnically-diverse town.
 The people who call Gwynn Oak home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gwynn Oak residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Gwynn Oak include German, Irish, English, and Italian.
+Important ancestries of people in Gwynn Oak include German, English, Irish, and Nigerian.

 The most common language spoken in Gwynn Oak is English.
 Other important languages spoken here include Spanish and African languages.